 3) Air and water monitors are only effective if they are placed in affected areas for long enough periods to be able to detect the full impact of the pollutant, the fluctuation of the pollutants, and any relationship of weather to pollution concentrations (Colborn, 2010).
 Several recent studies have been critical of current methods of collecting and analyzing emissions data.
 In Pennsylvania, the SWPA Environmental Health Project demonstrated that measurement methods underestimate the intensity, frequency and duration of chemical releases (Brown, Weinberger, et. al., 2014).
+Further exploring this in a 2015 published study, Brown, Lewis and Weinberger modeled a hypothetical case study based on actual observations in Washington County.
+High (peak) levels of small PM 2.5 particles and of volatile organic compounds happened 83 times over a 14 month period.
+Compressor station emissions produced 118 peak exposures over a year, and a gas processing plant 99 peak exposures in a year.
+The variability and fluctuations in exposures would be consistent with the episodic nature of some of the types of health complaints reported.
+They found that the drilling, flaring, finishing and production phases were more problematic than the actual "fracking" stage (when the shale seams are first penetrated to make possible the release of gas).
+Weather conditions were also an important variable determining exposure to six air pollutants currently regulated by the EPA that were found at the unconventional natural gas development sites.
 In Texas, researchers were similarly concerned that communities were receiving "potentially false assurances" regarding health problems because of "dramatic shortcomings" in monitoring of air pollution (Rawlins, 2013).
 The states' monitoring efforts also came under fire by groups which claimed that Texas was doing a very poor job of monitoring, describing the chemicals released into the air as a "toxic soup" (Morris, Song & Hasemeyer, 2014).

 The same holds true for radioactive releases.
-A recent study found that the testing protocols used both by state regulators in Pennsylvania and EPA regulators can result in dramatic underestimates.
+A study found that the testing protocols used both by state regulators in Pennsylvania and EPA regulators can result in dramatic underestimates.
 Pennsylvania wastewater produced in the Marcellus Shale tends to have a high saline content.
 These contaminants are known to skew results when testing for radioactive elements.
 While more accurate tests exist, the procedures used by the EPA have not been updated (Kelly, 2014).

 4) Gases (like methane) can travel through water, and under the appropriate conditions, may become airborne.
-Whether traveling through water or air, many chemicals are eventually deposited in the soil where they can accumulate over time and potentially contaminate our foodsheds, especially in areas like Pennsylvania which is primarily agricultural (see section on "Hydraulic Fracturing And Our Food Supply").
+Whether traveling through water or air, many chemicals are eventually deposited in the soil where they can accumulate over time and potentially contaminate our foodsheds, especially in areas like

+Pennsylvania which is primarily agricultural (see section on "Hydraulic Fracturing And Our Food Supply").